redpanda-data/connect/website/docs/components/conditions/json_schema.md

 ### `schema`

-`string` A schema to apply.
+A schema to apply.
 Use either this or the `schema_path` field.

+Type: `string`
+Default: `""`

 ### `schema_path`

-`string` The path of a schema document to apply.
+The path of a schema document to apply.
 Use either this or the `schema` field.

+Type: `string`
+Default: `""`

 ### `part`

-`number` The index of a message within a batch to test the condition against.
+The index of a message within a batch to test the condition against.
 This field is only applicable when batching messages
 [at the input level](/docs/configuration/batching).

 Indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.

+Type: `number`
+Default: `0`

 ## Examples